- Written by Dr.Mehmet Demircioglu

 Surgical planning also has to ask why the scalp is inflamed.
 A chronic scalp condition, irritating medication, diffuse thinning, an unstable hair loss pattern, or poor washing because you are afraid to touch the scalp can all change the decision.

-Medication decisions may also be relevant.
+Medication decisions may also matter.
 Some patients with this condition are also trying finasteride, minoxidil, or both.
-Others want surgery without long-term medication.
-That decision should be separated from the scalp-flare question, because seborrheic dermatitis control and native hair preservation are not the same problem.
+Others want surgery without long term medication.
+Keep that decision separate from the scalp flare question, because seborrheic dermatitis control and native hair preservation are not the same problem.

 A good plan looks at the whole scalp, not only the empty area.
 Hair restoration is not just filling a space.
 It is designing a result that can survive real skin behavior, ongoing hair loss, and future needs.

-With this condition, the discussion should begin with the actual state of the scalp.
+With this condition, I start with the actual state of the scalp.
 I assess whether the skin is calm enough for surgery, whether the donor or recipient area is involved, and whether the condition has been controlled for long enough to make healing predictable.

 Product timing also matters.
 Some shampoos or scalp treatments can help before surgery, while others may need to stop around the operation.
-The exact answer depends on the product and your scalp, so the advice should come from someone who has actually evaluated the case.
+The exact answer depends on the product and your scalp, so the advice needs to come from someone who has actually evaluated the case.

 It also helps to know who will assess the scalp and who will perform the surgical steps.
 It matters because a reactive scalp needs judgment, not just a technical routine.
 That is one reason the question of who performs hair transplant surgery matters.